Celedhrim/xbmc-fix-movies-rating/README.md

-xbmc-fmr : XBMC movie rating up-to-date
+xbmc-fmr : XBMC Fix Movies Rating
 =======================

 This script intend to keep your movie rating up to date